Service contracts

 Service contract compared to other forms of service contract

 In our daily lives we are constantly confronted with various forms of service contracts.
-But not all of them mean a service contract.
+But not all of them stipulate a service contract.
 The German legal framework requires a good understanding of the difference between service contracts and other forms of service contracts.

 Content of each service contract